This guide has been written for people who have a sum of money to invest.

 So the question you should be asking yourself now is, what are the ways that you can be more proactive with your ‘savings’ .

-Herewith a few ideas that I have outlined below that may be of interest to you.
+Herewith a few other ideas outlined below that may be of interest to you.

 1.Shop around the banks